-Statkraft follows the Norwegian state's principles for sound corporate governance as described in Meld.
-St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (white paper on the government’s governance), and is subject to reporting requirements relating to corporate governance according to Section 3-3b of the Accounting Act.
+Statkraft follows the Norwegian state's principles for sound corporate governance as described in the White Paper, Meld.
+St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (Diverse and value-creating ownership), and is subject to reporting requirements relating to corporate governance according to Section 3-3b of the Accounting Act.
 Furthermore, Statkraft applies the Norwegian Code of Practice for Corporate Governance (NUES) within the framework established by the company's organisation and ownership.

 - an indication of the recommendation and corporate management regulations that the enterprise is subject to or has otherwise chosen to adhere to

 - Section (1) of the statement: Corporate governance statement

 information about where recommendations and regulations as mentioned in No. 1 are publicly available

 - The recommendations which Statkraft follow are available at www.nues.no, in Meld.
 St. 27 (2013-2014) Et mangfoldig og verdiskapende eierskap (white paper on the government’s governance), and in the Norwegian state's principles for sound corporate governance.

 - Statkraft's code of conduct is available on Statkraft's website on corporate social responsibility.

 - reasons for any noncompliances in relation to recommendations and regulations as mentioned in No. 1.